wkolowski/Type-Theory-Wishlist/README.md

 | Cons => leftmost t.ts.hd
 ```

-Note that we have an experimental syntax sugar which allows us to use the `with`-clause without previously matching anything., but I'm not yet sure about its exact form.
+Note that we have an experimental syntax sugar which allows us to use the `with`-clause without previously matching anything, but I'm not yet sure about its exact form.

 ```
 leftmost : (t : NETree A) -> A :=